kwaldenphd/apis-python/README.md

 9. The U.S. Library of Congress provides access to digital collection metadata, digitized historical newspaper images, public radio and television programs, and World Digital Library collections [via APIs](https://labs.loc.gov/lc-for-robots/).

-10. The U.S. Census Bureau makes as wide range of public data available [via API](https://www.census.gov/data/developers/data-sets.html).
+10. The U.S. Census Bureau makes a wide range of public data available [via API](https://www.census.gov/data/developers/data-sets.html).

 11. APIs let us bring a live data connection into a programming environment and interact or work with it based on the format and protocols established as part of the API.